1994 European Women's Handball Championship

-The 1994 EHF European Women's Handball Championship was held in Germany from 17–25 September.
+The 1994 EHF European Women's Handball Championship was the inaugural European Women's Championship.
+It was held in Germany from 17 to 25 September.
 It was won by Denmark after beating Germany 27–23 in the final match.
+This was the first time Denmark won a major international tournament.

 Venues

 The European Championships were held in the following cities: